 It manifests itself in anxiety attacks and panic attacks that occur out of the blue.
 Smith gives a lot of very helpful techniques for resolving grief and also for managing the anxiety attacks until the grief is fully resolved.

 Another excellent book is Grieving: A Beginner’s Guide by Jerusha Hull McCormack.
 After the author’s husband died at an early age, McCormack, who was young as well, found out that she was the widow she knew.
 The book details the fog of grief that surrounds the first year after a loved one dies.
 Unlike many of the grief books that use clichés like “keep yourself busy” or “be strong,” McCormack focuses on how transformative grief that is expressed can be.

 I’m Grieving as Fast as I Can by Linda Feinberg is another excellent book on the grieving process.
 Feinberg addresses topics that many other books shy away from, including going back to work, the guilt feelings that accompany grieving, and having suicidal feelings after losing someone you love to death.
 Because the book was written before social media was born, some of the networking and dating advice may seem outdated, but this book is full of practical advice and wisdom about dealing with grief.

-For additional information about grief resources and cremation services in Mount Vernon, WA, our empathetic and knowledgeable staff at Moles Farewell Tributes & Cremations – Bayview Chapel is here to assist you.
+For additional information about grief resources and cremation services, our empathetic and knowledgeable staff at Moles Farewell Tributes & Cremations – Bayview Chapel is here to assist you.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can come by our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can contact us today at (360) 733-0510.